sneakerhax/Containers/README.md

 # Arsenal Containers

-Leveraging container technologies to build offensive security tools
+Leveraging container technologies to build Red Team tools

-## Containerized Offensive Security Tools
+## Containerized Red Team Tools

-Containers are an effective way to configure, deploy, and use offensive security tools.
+Containers are an effective way to configure, deploy, and use Red Team tools.

 Containerizing offensive security tools provides the following benefits: